emissary-ingress/emissary/reference/authentication.md

 form-encoded values that you need to include:

  1. `realm`: The `name.namespace` of the `Filter` that you want to log out of.
-This may be submitted as part of the POST body, or may be set as an URL query parameter.
+This may be submitted as part of the POST body, or may be set as a URL query parameter.
  2. `_xsrf`: The value of the `ambassador_xsrf.{{realm}}` cookie
     (where `{{realm}}` is as described above).
 This must be set in the POST body, the URL query part will not be checked.